Marianne (Sergio Endrigo song): Eurovision

+Legacy

 Cliff Richard version

 Following the Contest, it was rewritten in English by Bill Owen for Cliff Richard to record.
 "Marianne" features an accompaniment by the Mike Leander Orchestra and was released as a single in September with the B-side "Mr. Nice", written by Terry Britten.
 It peaked at number 22 on the UK Singles Chart.

 Reception

-Reviewing for Record Mirror, Peter Jones described "Marianne" as "a really lovely ballad, a hymn of praise to a chick, and Cliff really shows off his vocal range, to a swelling, swirling orchestral backing laid down lovingly by Mike Leander.
-As ever, it's a distinctive vocal treatment and perhaps Cliff's most ambitious bit of actually singing on record".
+Reviewing for Record Mirror, Peter Jones described "Marianne" as "a really lovely ballad, a hymn of praise to a chick, and Richard really shows off his vocal range, to a swelling, swirling orchestral backing laid down lovingly by Mike Leander.
+As ever, it's a distinctive vocal treatment and perhaps Richard's most ambitious bit of actually singing on record".
 For New Musical Express, Derek Johnson described the song as "a piquant and emotional ballad" that "certainly doesn't register with an immediate impact.
 But once you've heard it a few times, you'll find that the haunting melody is firmly implanted in your mind, and you just can't lose it".